FREQUENTLY ASKED QUESTIONS

 Why only 12-24 months?
 I’ve had other lip balms that have lasted for years!

 Yup, I’ve had lip balms that have lasted that long too, and those that do usually have some extra ingredients to extend the shelf life.
 One of the things about using natural ingredients is that they will behave like natural ingredients.
-So if you had an open bottle of almond or coconut oil you used that one time you tried a new recipe hanging around your kitchen for a long time, it would eventually go rancid, start to smell off and have a strange sticky consistency.
+So if you had an open bottle oil you used that one time you tried a new recipe hanging around your kitchen for a long time, it would eventually go rancid, start to smell off and have a strange sticky consistency.
 And it works the same way for the lip balm.